wotakumoe/wotaku/glossary/file.md

 - **Volume**: Sells the whole volume with better quality.
 Example: VIZ, Kodansha, Square Enix etc.

 ### Source
-Nowadays the primary source is digital, since it's is easier to rip, higher quality and more common.
-But there can be scanned versions too.
+Nowadays the primary source is digital, since it's is easier to rip and usually higher quality.
+In the case of scans, the most used tag is c2c - cover to cover.

 ### Uploader
 The ripper of the manga.
 Sometimes, it can be more than one person too.
 Also, if the manga is scanlated, the scanlation group is credited here.